matematiflo/SumsOfSquares/SumSq/Defs.md

 #eval SumSq (1 :: [1, -2, 3])  -- 15
 ```

-We will prove later a theorem that says the following:
+We will later prove a theorem that says the following:

 > `∀ L1 L2 : List R, SumSq (L1 ++ L2) = SumSq L1 + SumSq L2`

 ## Definition using the `sum` and `square` functions

-`SumSq L` can also be computed by squaring the entries of the list and summing the resulting list.
-Pictorially:
+`SumSq L` can also be computed by squaring the entries of the list and summing the resulting list:

 > `[1, -2, 3] => [1 ^ 2, (-2) ^ 2, 3 ^ 2] => 1 ^ 2 + (-2) ^ 2 + 3 ^ 2`